masteringmodernpayments/book/pci.md

 end
 ```

 This checks the code using the test suite and the two scanners, pushes it to my git server, and then deploys using Capistrano.
+I would advise having a task like this and always using it to deploy.
+That way you know you always have correct code running on the server.